The Hoyas look to replace six MLS signees

 NCAA Second Round Georgetown Men's Soccer 3, Hofstra 1 November 22, 1015 Shaw Field | Washington, D.C.

-In his tenure at Georgetown, Gill has coached seven All-Americans, 17 regional All-Americans, seven BIG EAST Players of the Year and 22 All-BIG EAST honorees as well as the College Cup Most Outstanding Offensive Player.
-On the academic side, GU has had one BIG EAST Scholar-Athlete and one Elite89 Award winner.
+In his tenure at Georgetown, Gill has coached has coached 14 players that have signed with an MLS squad, one Hermann Trophy finalist, three Hermann Trophy semifinalists, nine All-Americans, 22 regional All-Americans, nine BIG EAST Players of the Year and 30 All-BIG EAST honorees as well as the College Cup Most Outstanding Offensive Player.
+On the academic side, GU has had one Academic All-American, one BIG EAST Scholar-Athlete and one Elite89 Award winner.

-The team has seen unprecedented success with four NCAA Tournament berths.
-The squad has also won three BIG EAST Regular Season Championships, been ranked among the top 25 in all five seasons and made a trip to the BIG EAST Tournament championship game.
+The team has seen unprecedented success with five NCAA Tournament berths.
+The squad has also won four BIG EAST Regular Season Championships, one BIG EAST Tournament Championship and been ranked among the top 25 in all five seasons, including a stint in the No. 1 position.